 Study with us

 La Trobe University is committed to delivering distinctive and high-quality degrees that incorporate the needs of businesses and future employers for medicinal agriculture.
+The recently established AgriBusiness degree is an example of La Trobe’s leadership in this area.

 The ARC MedAg Hub recognises the importance of investing in education and training that prepares graduates for a range of careers in industry, from both the perspective of students and employers.
 This underpins the ARC MedAg Hub’s Capacity Building Platform’s key goal: to enhance industry human capital by developing, co-ordinating and delivering new courses focused directly on challenges faced by the medicinal agriculture industry.